-Many employers in the retail and hospitality industries expect job applicants to apply in person.
+Many employers in the retail and hospitality sectors expect job applicants to apply in person.
 So do employers who hire for summer and part-time jobs.
 Applying directly to the employer can be a good way to get your application noticed.

 It’s essential to prepare just as you would for an interview.
 Make sure that you’re all set to make a positive impression.

 What to Wear

-It's important to be sure that you are dressed neatly and have a polished professional appearance when you make your inquiry.
-In general, you should dress a bit more formally than would be expected in your target job.
-When in doubt it is better to overdress than underdress.
-Do take the time to dress appropriately because the first impression you make can make a big difference when it comes to getting hired.
+It's important to dress appropriately and ensure you have a polished and professional appearance when you make your inquiry.
+In general, you should dress a bit more formally than would likely be expected as standard at your target organization.
+When in doubt, it is better to overdress than to underdress.

-The easiest way to ask for an application is to figure out what you're going to say ahead of time.
-If you're nervous, practice.
-Prepare a short 15-second introduction to garner the interest of whomever you first meet.
-Your introduction should mention your interest in working with that employer.
+The easiest way to ask to make an application is to figure out what you're going to say ahead of time.
+If you're nervous, take some time to practice.
+Prepare a short 15-second introduction (also known as an elevator pitch) to garner the interest of whomever you first meet.

-I am a detail-oriented business major with strong computer skills and have experience interacting with the public from my admissions job on campus.
-Could I possibly pick up an application if one is required or drop off my resume?"
+"Hi, I'm very interested in any office jobs which may be available for college students.
+I am a detail-oriented business major with strong computer skills and experience with interacting with the public, from my admissions job on campus.
+Could I please pick up an application form if one is required or drop off my resume?"

-Smile warmly, look the person in the eye as you greet them and exude enthusiasm.
-Everything else being equal a polite, friendly and motivated candidate will receive greater consideration.
+Smile warmly, look the person in the eye as you greet them, and exude enthusiasm.
+Everything else being equal, a polite, friendly, and motivated candidate will receive greater consideration.
 If you were hiring for a job, wouldn’t you want to choose a person who seems pleasant to be around?

-When to Fill Out the Application
+When to Fill Out the Application Form

 In-Store Job Application Systems

-With this type of system, you fill out the application on a computer in the store.
-Walmart and Target, for example, have hiring kiosks in all their stores.
-Be sure you have all the information with you that you'll need to apply.
+Large retail employers may have hiring kiosks instead of paper applications.
+With this type of system, you make your application on a computer in the store.
+For example, Walmart and Target have hiring kiosks in all of their stores.

 How to Follow Up